 - Logic Model.
 A step-by-step illustration of how a nonprofit program creates value (also known as an "impact model" or a "theory of change").
 In addition to efficiently explaining and quantifying how the program's services translate into social impact, the logic model helps distinguish between outputs, interim outcomes, and end outcomes (i.e., social impact), enabling both the donor and the nonprofit to focus on the proper metrics for evaluating success.
 The stages of our logic model include:

-- Capacity Developed.
+- Program Development.
 The number of improvements in infrastructure, operating practices, systems, or staff used to deliver a program’s services.

 - Reach.
 The number of people served by the program.
 (Output).

 - Learn.
 The number of people who as a result gain the skills, knowledge, motivation, or access to resources that will enable them to achieve success.
 (Interim Outcome)

 - Act.
 The number of people who then take action or change behavior in order to achieve success.
 (Interim Outcome)